mook/paperback/README.md

 You must have enough of the large QR codes (regardless of how many can be recovered per page), plus at least one of the smaller, duplicated QR codes.

+## License

+The program as a whole is licensed under [AGPL-3.0-only](LICENSE).
+This contains the (unmodified) font metrics from Adobe for the 14 built-in fonts for PDFs; that has the following license:

+> This file and the 14 PostScript(R) AFM files it accompanies may be used, copied, and distributed for any purpose and without charge, with or without modification, provided that all copyright notices are retained; that the AFM files are not distributed without this file; that all modifications to this file or any of the AFM files are prominently noted in the modified file(s); and that this paragraph is not modified.
+Adobe Systems has no responsibility or obligation to support the use of the AFM files.

 ## See also
 - https://github.com/cyphar/paperback
   - Need to manage key shards etc.